Building futures for 82 years

 Queens College opens doors to a world of ideas and career possibilities.
-We are recognized nationally for our liberal arts and sciences offerings and our world-class faculty.
-Add to this honors programs, opportunities to learn outside the classroom, a beautiful campus, and exceptionally affordable tuition, and you have an educational experience second to none.
+We’re nationally recognized for our liberal arts and sciences offerings and our world-class faculty.
+Add honors programs, opportunities to learn outside the classroom, a beautiful 80-acre tree-lined campus, and exceptionally affordable tuition, and you have an educational experience second to none.

-Queens College students graduate with the skills for a lifetime of learning—skills that top companies and the best graduate schools and top companies and organizations are looking for.
+Queens College students graduate with the skills for a lifetime of learning—skills the best graduate schools and top companies and organizations are looking for.

 Realizing your academic potential

-From graduate and undergraduate degrees, honors, and pre-professional programs to research and internship opportunities, there are countless ways for you to realize your potential in countless ways at QC.
-You’ll be assisted by a dedicated faculty whose research has received millions of dollars in support from such organizations as Google, IBM, the National Science Foundation, National Institutes of Health, and many others.
+From undergraduate and graduate degrees to honors and pre-professional programs to research and internship opportunities, there are countless ways for you to realize your potential at QC.
+You’ll be assisted by a dedicated faculty whose research has received millions of dollars in support from organizations such as Google, IBM, the National Science Foundation, National Institutes of Health, and many others.

-Queens College awards bachelor’s and master’s degrees in the arts and humanities, education, mathematics and the natural sciences, and social sciences.
-Certificate programs provide additional training in specialties in education, library science, music, and psychology.
+Queens College awards bachelor’s and master’s degrees in the Divisions of the Arts and Humanities, Education, Mathematics and the Natural Sciences, and Social Sciences.
+Certificate programs provide additional training for specialties in Education, Library Science, Music, and Psychology.

-The Departments of Chemistry, Computer Science, History, Philosophy, Physics, and Urban Studies—offer accelerated master’s degrees in which students can start earning graduate-level credits during their junior and senior years while still paying the lower undergraduate tuition rate.
+More than 25 majors—including Chemistry, Computer Science, History, Music, Philosophy, Physics, and Urban Studies—offer accelerated master’s degrees in which students can start earning graduate-level credits during their junior and senior years while still paying the lower undergraduate tuition rate.
 Pre-engineering students can take advantage of a 3-2 transfer program that offers admission to Columbia University after three years at QC.
-Following two years at Columbia, students graduate with a B.A. in physics from Queens and an engineering B.A. from Columbia.
+Following two years at Columbia, students graduate with a BA in Physics from Queens and a BA in Engineering from Columbia.

 Tradition of excellence

 Honors programs are central to Queens College’s tradition of value and excellence, enhancing your education by providing countless opportunities for faculty mentorship, research, and individualized projects.
-These programs create a community of learners in which students enjoy small classes that emphasize discussion and projects rather than lectures.
-We offer divisional honors programs in the Arts and Humanities, Mathematics and the Natural Sciences, and the Social Sciences, as well as an honors program exclusively for transfer students.
+These programs create a community of learners where students enjoy small classes that emphasize discussion and projects rather than lectures.
+We offer honors programs in the Divisions of the Arts and Humanities, Mathematics and the Natural Sciences, and the Social Sciences as well as an honors program exclusively for transfer students.

-We participate in CUNY’s Macaulay Honors College, which supports students with full tuition, a textbook allowance, free laptop, a $7,500 grant, and other benefits.
+QC participates in CUNY’s Macaulay Honors College, which supports students with full tuition, a textbook allowance, a free laptop, an Opportunities Fund grant for global study, and other benefits.

 A suburban campus in an urban environment

-One of the most unexpected things about Queens College is that it is a city college with a beautiful 80-acre campus.
-You may see a camel there or a juggler or a deejay, because our Quad also serves as our town square where almost anything can—and often does—happen.
+One of the most surprising features of Queens College is that it’s a city college with a beautiful 80-acre campus.
+You may see a camel, a juggler, or a DJ on our Quad, which serves as our town square where almost anything can—and often does—happen.

-Perhaps the best way to experience the College is to get involved in our more than 100 clubs and organizations that offer you a chance to explore your interests and meet people who share them.
-We are also home to the Kupferberg Center for the Arts gives you a front-row seat for world-class entertainment, from concerts to theatre and beyond.
+Perhaps the best way to experience the college is to get involved in one or more of our 100+ clubs and organizations, which offer you a chance to explore your interests and meet people who share them.
+With the largest interdisciplinary arts complex in Queens, the Kupferberg Center for the Arts gives you a front-row seat for world-class entertainment, from concerts to theatre and beyond.
 And our Godwin-Ternbach Museum offers traveling exhibits as well as permanent displays from its own extensive collection.

-QC participates in highly competitive NCAA Division II athletics, fielding 19 men’s and women’s teams in NCAA Division II sports, which means our student-athletes compete on a high level and are eligible for athletic scholarships.
-If you want to match your strong mind with a strong body, you can join one of our intramural sports teams or take advantage of our Fitness Center or Aquatics Center.
+Queens College athletics have international acclaim, fielding 16 varsity men’s and women’s teams in NCAA Division II sports, which means our student-athletes compete on a high level and are eligible for athletic scholarships.
+If you want to match your strong mind with a strong body, you can join one of our intramural sports teams or take advantage of our newly renovated fitness and aquatics centers.

-You can explore the world without leaving our campus, as students from over 150 countries call Queens College home.
+You can explore the world without leaving campus, as students from over 180 countries call Queens College home.
 This makes our campus an exciting place to be, where a wealth of cultures and perspectives come together in an environment of respect and commitment to learning.